Vampires. Does there exist a species more mysterious, slandered, glorified and misunderstood?

 And so, from his tiny home-studio in Seattle, WA, Say Hi updates the vampire genre with another chapter via eleven rump-shaking vignettes and a giant still-beating heart.

 Say Hi is Eric Elbogen.
 He lives in Seattle, WA and has been making records since 2002.
 His latest, Endless Wonder, is a record about the presence and absence of love, in every flavor imaginable and will very likely cause your butt to wiggle.
-It will be out on June 17th, following an extensive North American tour.

 Um, Uh Oh is Say Hi's best album to date.
 It's weary and blue-noted, revealing, personal and pained and there's expressiveness in the performances absent from previous releases.
 In fact, it's difficult to fathom that the same songwriter that once wrote the sugary frivolity of the early Say Hi material could have written such a mature collection of songs.
 If you've been a fan in the past, you're going to feel that Um, Uh Oh is a large step in the evolution of the band.
 If you haven't, this is the record that's going to change your mind.